Davidcorrigan1/assignment-moviesApp/README.md

 #### Appeared In Page.

->This is a new page which will display the movies for a specific actor appeared in.
-This is based on which cast member the 'Movies' button was pressed in the movies detail page.
+>This is a new page which will display the movies which a specific actor appeared in.
+This is based on which cast member the 'Movies' button was pressed for on the movies detail page.

 ![][AppearedInPage]

 #### Search Page.

 >The search page is a new page which allows the user to make specific movie searches via the API based on 3 different dropdown lists.
-These are genre, release year and certification.
+These are genre, release year and/or certification.

 ![][SearchPage]

 #### Must Watch Page.

->This is a new page which displays the movies the user has add in the upcoming movies page to their watch list.
+>This is a new page which displays the movies the user has added in the upcoming movies page to their watch list.

 ![][MustWatchPage]